-- Avoid redundant reports: You need only one dashboard reporting tool with the state-of-the-art interactive features to quickly adapt the displayed data instead of creating 10 static PowerPoint slides.
+- Avoid redundant reports: You need only one tool with the state-of-the-art interactive features to quickly adapt the displayed data instead of creating 10 static PowerPoint slides.
 Reports use real-time data, with implemented intelligent data alerts that enable users to completely eliminate spreadsheets and presentations.
 The dashboard will alarm the user every time an anomaly occurs, while neural networks will ensure smart detection and future forecasts.

 - Less IT involvement: By empowering users to perform their own ad hoc data analysis, a company can save valuable IT resources since the number of requests for database queries or customizations will significantly decrease.
-IT department can then concentrate on other urgent or valuable tasks while business users can get answers on important business questions quickly.
+The IT department can then concentrate on other urgent or valuable tasks while business users can get answers to important business questions quickly.

 - Speed: There is no doubt, swiftness today is a crucial element for any company trying to survive in our cutthroat digital age.
 When using traditional spreadsheets or PowerPoint presentations, data is inserted once and updated manually.
 With modern reporting tools, there is no need to do so.
-Real-time dashboards enable real-time data and that is the beauty and power of business intelligence in its core.
+Real-time dashboards enable real-time data and that is the beauty and power of business intelligence at its core.

-Our Top 10 Interactive Dashboard Features
+Our Top 14 Interactive Dashboard Features

 To take your data and insights to the next level and drastically improve ease of use, keep reading!
-If you want to see the power of these features in action, you can also check out this short video:
+If you want to see the power of some of these features in action, you can also check out this short video:

 1) Dashboard Chart Filter / Click-to-Filter